vackosar/vackosar.github.io/_posts/2021-12-28-cross-attention-in-transformer-architecture.md

 {% include mathjax.html %}
 {% include load_video.html %}

-Cross-attention is a very similar to self-attention, except we are putting together two sequences asymmetrically.
-One of the sequences serves as a query, while the other as a key and value.
+Cross-attention is a very similar to [self-attention](/ml/transformers-self-attention-mechanism-simplified), except we are putting together two sequences asymmetrically.
+One of the sequences serves as a query input, while the other as a key and value inputs.

 - an [attention mechanism in Transformer architecture](/ml/transformers-self-attention-mechanism-simplified) that mixes two different embedding sequences
 - the two sequences can be of different modalities (e.g. text, image, sound)